andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/greyshine/awesome) - My list of software, services, tutorials, resources, .
 - [awesome-datahoarder](https://github.com/grokskookum/awesome-datahoarder) - An Awesome & curated list of links and tools used for Data Hoarding!.
 - [awesome-combinator-parsers](https://github.com/gtors/awesome-combinator-parsers) - A curated list of awesome combinator parsers. .
+- [awesome-inspiration](https://github.com/haresurf/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [awesome-WeatherAI](https://github.com/HeQinWill/awesome-WeatherAI) - A curated list of awesome resources related to using AI for weather forecasting and climate modeling.
 - [awesome-x](https://github.com/hiifong/awesome-x) - :sparkles:Awesome list All in one.
 - [memento](https://github.com/Horizon-Scale/memento) - Une liste de ressources web sur le développement.